 Where to set it up?

 First of all, you need to decide where to place it.
 If its place will be in the corner of your living room, you need to know that you’ll be able to make it presentable if guests come over.
-You’ll definitely feel much more comfortable if you can spare a whole room for such ‘lifestyle improvement’ activities, which don’t necessarily have to include gym-equipment exclusively.
 If you have ample space in your garage, you should check this out for DIY inspiration.

 When it comes to the home gym, you should avoid purchasing anything bulky unless you are absolutely certain that you will use it on a regular basis.
 In addition, bulky equipment such as bench presses and treadmills are usually quite expensive, which goes against your ‘low budget’ philosophy.
 That being said, you should browse for used equipment anyway and see whether you can find something you’ll know you’ll definitely use, for a reasonable price.